ancwrd1/ipp.rs/ipp/README.md

 This crate implements IPP protocol as defined in [RFC 8010](https://tools.ietf.org/html/rfc8010), [RFC 8011](https://tools.ietf.org/html/rfc8011).

-Not all features are implemented yet.
-Transport is based on `isahc` client or `reqwest` client depending on the selected feature.
+To add a transport support please choose one of the feature options: `client-isahc` or `client-reqwest`.
+If both or none features are selected the `isahc` client will be used.

-Note: for `reqwest` client a runtime is needed such as `tokio`.
+Note: for the `reqwest` client a runtime is needed such as `tokio`.

-Usage example:
+Usage example (no runtime, simple future blocking):

 ```rust
 use ipp::prelude::*;